grycap/ec3/doc/source/faq.rst

 Yes, you can configure them by using the EC3 `CLI`_ interface.
 Thus, you will need to provide a valid Ansible recipe to automatically install the dependence.
 You can also contact us by using the contact section, and we would try to add the software package you need.

+**Why am I experimenting problems with Centos 6 when trying to deploy a Mesos cluster?**

+Because the recipe of Mesos provided with EC3 is optimized for Centos 7 as well as Ubuntu 14.04.
+If you want to deploy a Mesos cluster, we encourage you to use one of each operative systems.

 EC3aaS Webpage
 --------------